Robustness and fragility of the susceptible-infected-susceptible epidemic models on complex networks: Finite-size scaling of critical quantities

 The FSS of the critical quantities provides a scenario in consonance with that observed for the thresholds.
 The FSS of both SIS-$\modthre$ and $\modall$ are in full agreement with the annealed simulations showing their mean-field behaviors for all values of $\gamma$ investigated.
 Moreover, the agreement between quenched and annealed networks is also found for SIS-$\modstan$ for $\gamma<5/2$.
 For $\gamma>5/2$, the dichotomy with respect to SIS-$\modstan$ is again present.
 A significant difference in the scaling happens for $\gamma=2.7$ and a sharp difference is obtained for $\gamma=3.5$.
 In the latter, we can see a susceptibility of the SIS-$\modstan$ bending downwardly for the quenched network, which has been associated to a smearing of the phase transition~\cite{Cota2016}, while in the annealed network a power-law typical of an ordinary critical phase transition is seen.
 No sign of smearing is observed for SIS-$\modthre$ and $\modall$.

 The FSS provides different exponents for distinct models.
-So, despite of being described by the same mean-field equations, the role played by stochastic fluctuations depends on the model.
-Further analytical studies are required to clarify the distinction between the exponents.
+So, despite being described by the same mean-field equations, the role played by stochastic fluctuations depends on the model.
+Further analytical studies are required to clarify the distinction among the exponents.